orionrobots/orionrobots.github.io/wiki/building_a_battle_robot.md

 </p>
 <p>Be prepared to alter your design as things come up, as I have already said, you will find things that worked in theory don't pan out in practice, and people sometimes just get a spark of inspiration while building.
 However - if that inspiration leads to shortcuts in safety or quality - you must still seriously consider their impact.
 If the new ideas are things in addition to the original concepts, then you may want to note them down, plan them for later, and make sure you at least satisfy the original requirement.
 Some things are best saved for "extra time" if you have it.
 </p>
-<p>Use our <a class="wiki" href="/wiki/building_tips.html" title="Hints and helpers for actually building robots, and other stuff.">Building Tips</a> page for specific tool and building ideas.
-And read our <a class="wiki" href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a> page one more time just to make sure its all well instilled into your teams methodology.
+<p>Use our <a href="/wiki/building_tips.html" title="Hints and helpers for actually building robots, and other stuff.">Building Tips</a> page for specific tool and building ideas.
+And read our <a href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a> page one more time just to make sure its all well instilled into your teams methodology.
 </p>
 <h1  id="Final_tests">Final tests</h1>
 <p>Have a thorough test of every function, and every foreseeable event before the competition.
 Although you can guarantee to be surprised by something you didn't think of - have a good idea of your battery life, what kind of knocks the robot can take, the real distance of any remote controls, the kind of damage/force a weapon can exert.